SPECIAL EDITION OF THE KIRKLAND RESEARCH PROGRAM FOR CANDIDATES FROM BELARUS!!!

 How does the selection process look like?

-The selection process consists of three stages:
+The recruitment process consists of three stages:

 How should I fill out the application form on-line?

-- enter your details in the form
+– you enter data into the form